SpotlightKid/qjackcapture/README.md

 * Python 3 and [PyQt5]
 * [natsort]

-To build and install it, you additioanlly need
+To build and install it, you additionally need:

 * `make`
 * `pyuic5`